-In the evening I went to nearby tea stall to have my evening snacks.
-I like their snacks so that becomes my thek whenever I go there.
-I narrated the story to the tea stall owner but what he told me in reply has blown my head.
+In the evening I went to a nearby tea stall to have my evening snacks.
+I like their snacks so that becomes my thek (adda, probably only Bengalis will understand that 🙂 ) whenever I go there.
+I narrated the story to the tea stall owner but what he told in reply has blown my head.

-He told me that the woman whom I thought was an insane paagli (mad, vagabond) was actually Miss Kolkata, Universe of late seventies.
+He told me that the woman whom I thought was an insane paagli (mad, vagabond) was actually Miss Kolkata of the late seventies.
 She was from Shymabazar, Kolkata and got married to a rich family in that locality.
-They were so rich that she used to wear gold all over her body and used to travel only by hand pulled rickshaws.
+They were so rich that she used to wear gold all over her body and used to travel only by hand-pulled rickshaws.
 I was amazed to know that she had a beautiful family with two kids a boy and a girl and a lot of land and a BIG house.

-The shopowner added that she is more rich than me and she still owns a BIG plot there.
+The shop owner added that she was richer than me and she still owns a BIG plot there.
 It was very surprising for me to know that a woman with completely settled kids and a very rich family lives on the street.
-So I kept on asking questions.
+So, I kept on asking questions.
 Especially I was hurt to see that even her children don’t look after her.

 Even today she gives Rickshawpullers 100 rupees notes for a distance of rs 10.
-Sometime she gives 500 rupees too.
+Sometimes she gives 500 rupees too.
 I was shocked.
-How does she gets so much money?
+How does she get so much money?
 Looks like still there are people who give her money.

-I don’t believe in god.
+I don’t know if God exists.
 But I wonder when in India this govt. has budgeted close to Rs.
-100,000 crore for women empowerment why such elderly people don’t get shelter, food?
-Why is this women empowerment only centred around creating some gender biased laws and spent on building a new house for National Commission for Women, when the grass-root level people remain vagabond.
+100,000 crore for women empowerment, why such elderly people don’t get shelter, food?
+Why is this women empowerment only centred around creating some gender-biased laws and spent on building a new house for National Commission for Women, when the grass-root level people remain vagabond.
 I realize that she is not a vote bank anymore, she has lost her voice with age, she has lost her sanity with fake empowerment now she is a burden to the society.
-She is a non issue for the feminists who claim to demand women rights.
-Actually she is no more a woman.
+She is a nonissue for the feminists who claim to demand women rights.
+Actually, she is no more a woman.